Skip to main content

 1. Sugary snacks such as cakes, cookies, candy

 Sugary snacks such as candies and cakes seem to be all around us, from peeking out at us at every turn in the grocery store to appearing in the break room at work.
-Unfortunately, these treats are high in refined carbohydrates and sugar, and as a result, tend to cause spikes in blood sugar and will make it more difficult to control your diabetes with dulaglutide.
+Unfortunately, these treats are highly processed and high in refined carbohydrates and sugar, and as a result, tend to cause spikes in blood sugar.
+This will make it more difficult to control your diabetes with dulaglutide.
 As an alternative, try trail mixes with nuts and berries, yogurt, and fruits such as apples and bananas.

 In general, Americans drink way too many sugar-laden drinks, such as soda pop, sweet tea, and fruit juice drinks.
 These products contain some of the highest amounts of sugar of any food.
-They are a surefire way to not get your blood sugars under control.
+Even seemingly healthy fruit juices, such as orange juice and grapefruit juice, are usually loaded with sugar.
+They are a surefire way to not be able to get your blood sugars under control.
 They also have been shown to cause cavities, poor concentration, and even increased cancer risk.
 Water is the best alternative, and if you tend to have a sweet tooth, you can add one of the many flavor enhancers out there or try flavored water right off the shelf at the grocery store.

-3. Refined carbohydrates like white bread, potatoes, white rice.
+3. Refined carbohydrates like white bread, potatoes, and white rice.

-Fast foods and ice cream and related products such as milkshakes, have loads of saturated fats (and usually lots of sugar as well).
+Fast foods, ice cream, and related products, such as milkshakes, have loads of saturated fats (and usually lots of sugar as well).
 These high-fat meals tend to sit in your stomach, delaying digestion.
 When combined with GLP-1 agonists such as Trulicity, you are much more likely to have symptoms of slow stomach emptying, such as bloating, nausea, vomiting, feeling full quickly, and even stomach cramping.

 Herbs and supplements to avoid with Trulicity